siderolabs/talos/website/content/v1.13/reference/cli.md

       --graceful                                 if true, attempt to cordon/drain node and leave etcd (if applicable) (default true)
   -h, --help                                     help for reset
-      --insecure                                 reset using the insecure (encrypted with no auth) maintenance service -n, --nodes strings                            target the specified nodes --reboot                                   if true, reboot the node after resetting instead of shutting down --siderov1-keys-dir string                 The path to the SideroV1 auth PGP keys directory.
+      --insecure                                 reset using the insecure (encrypted with no auth) maintenance service -y, --noconfirm                                if set, do not ask for confirmation -n, --nodes strings                            target the specified nodes --reboot                                   if true, reboot the node after resetting instead of shutting down --siderov1-keys-dir string                 The path to the SideroV1 auth PGP keys directory.
 Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
 Only valid for Contexts that use SideroV1 auth.